forgecrafted/vagrant-provision-ruby/README.md

 ## Minimum Requirements

-Written for Ubuntu 14.04 boxes.
+##### Written for Ubuntu 14.04 boxes.

 We currently use this one:

 ```
 https://cloud-images.ubuntu.com/vagrant/trusty/current/trusty-server-cloudimg-amd64-vagrant-disk1.box
 ```

-Installation location must be able to make remote URL requests.
-Vagrant provides `curl` by default, so you just need to make sure your network allows the connection.
+##### Installation location must be able to make remote URL requests.

+Vagrant provides `curl` by default, so you just need to make sure your network allows the external connection to GitHub.
+If that's not possible, grab the code and maintain it in your repo.

 ## Installation